-C1.
-Statewide Funding Allocations to the Regions
+b) Statewide Funding Allocations to the Regions

-The California Legislature (Education Code, Section 88827(c)(1)(A-B)) appropriated statewide funding of \$150 million that is apportioned annually by the CCCCO to the fiscal agent of each of the eight SWP Regional Consortia based on the following weighted factors in each region:
+The California Legislature (Education Code, Section 88827(c)(1)(A-B)) appropriated statewide funding of \$150 million that is apportioned annually by the Chancellor's Office to the fiscal agent of each of the eight Regional Consortia based on the following weighted factors in each region:

-- The unemployment rate.
+- o The unemployment rate.
 (33 percent of the allocation formula) - The region's total Average Daily Attendance (ADA) for pupils in grades 7 through 12, inclusive.
 (33 percent of the allocation formula) - The proportion of projected regional job openings.
 (34 percent of the allocation formula)

-Table 1, 2020 K12 SWP Allocations
+Table 2.
+2021 K12 SWP Allocations